react-navigation/react-navigation.github.io/versioned_docs/version-6.x/troubleshooting.md

 ## I'm getting "Invalid hook call.
 Hooks can only be called inside of the body of a function component"

 This can happen when you pass a React component to an option that accepts a function returning a react element.
-For example, the [`headerCenter` option in native stack navigator](native-stack-navigator.md#headerCenter) expects a function returning a react element:
+For example, the [`headerTitle` option in native stack navigator](native-stack-navigator.md#headerTitle) expects a function returning a react element:

 ```js
 <Stack.Screen